timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 19-CYBER AND INFORMATION OPERATIONS MATTERS/CHAPTER 19-CYBER AND INFORMATION OPERATIONS MATTERS.md

   * (4) Coordination with the head of the Global Engagement Center to support the purpose of the Center (as set forth by section 1287(a)(2) of the National Defense Authorization Act for Fiscal Year 2017 (Public Law 114–328; 22 U.S.C.
 2656 note)) and liaison with the Center and other relevant Federal Government entities to support such purpose.

-  * (5) Establishing and supervising a rigorous risk management process to mitigate the risk of potential exposure of United States Persons to information intended exclusively for foreign audiences.
+  * (5) Establishing and supervising a rigorous risk management process to mitigate the risk of potential exposure of United States persons to information intended exclusively for foreign audiences.

   * (6) Promulgation of standards for the attribution or public acknowledgment, if any, of operations in the information environment.